This post may contain affiliate links. Please see my disclosure policy for details.

 I couldn’t take my eyes off it.
-A cute little baby goats head was placed on the alter.
+A cute little baby goat’s head was placed on the altar.

-I got blessed with the holy water and donated my rupees, but I couldn’t take my mind of it.
-Although I know it’s part of religion it made me so sad.
+I got blessed with the holy water and donated my rupees, but I couldn’t take my mind off it.
+Although I know it’s part of the religion it made me so sad.

 In the 21st century, do we really need to sacrifice goats?!

-Anyway, afterwards, I heard from other travellers that just seeing a head wasn’t the worst of it.
+Anyway, afterward, I heard from other travellers that just seeing ahead wasn’t the worst of it.

 There’s a whole room where you can go in to watch the religious slaughter.
 So be warned, it isn’t pretty!
 Especially if you love fluffy cute goats.

 A tribute to the goats of Kamakhya temple

 Can we just take a moment to appreciate the goats of Khamakhya Temple please?
 Little did I know when I took these pics they may be gonners now :( !

 In all honesty, I thought they were kept as pets in the temple.
 I was so naïve.

 I absolutely love goats so, I’m gonna put a few pictures here.
 Guys, I hope you made it!